Falconz0012/Falconz0012/README.md

  Welcome to my corner of GitHub !   🚀
 </h1>
 <h2>
-  My name is Tomás and I'm just a tech enthusiast who enjoys learning a bit about everything as of now ...
+  My name is Tomás and I'm just a tech enthusiast who enjoys learning a bit of everything
 </h2>

 <div id="header" align="center">